-- Do all members of the SLT have an open-door policy and do staff know they can discuss anything with them?
+- Do all senior staff members have an open-door policy and do staff know they can discuss anything with them?

 - How are staff consulted about change and involved in developing problem-solving strategies?
 A regular staff wellbeing survey, for example, could help to generate feedback and ideas.

 - Does the school communication style help engage staff and build good staff relationships?
 Is there a staff champion for wellbeing?